bbatsov/metaredux/_posts/2021-08-17-introducing-incomplete-a-simple-clojure-code-completion-library.md

 ``` clojure
 (completions "ma" 'clojure.core)
 ```

+While `incomplete` was extracted from nREPL, it won't be used to replace nREPL's own completion code (`nrepl.util.completion`), as nREPL can't have any runtime dependencies.
+The two codebases will be synchronized manually, as we've done in the past for nREPL's [bencode library](https://github.com/nrepl/bencode).
+This adds a bit of maintenance overhead, but it's a small price to pay compared to the benefits.

 That's all I have for you today.
 A short article for a simple library.
 I hope that some of you are going to find `incomplete` useful!